 Link Cloaking hides the original URL and shows only a short link in the browser address bar.
 However, as you might notice while cloaking, not all the destination URLs may be masked.

 Note: Link Cloaking requires the Personal Plan.

-On Short.cm, in case of cloaking prohibition, you see the error: "Cloaking is forbidden by destination URL with X-Frame-Options header."
+On Short.io, in case of cloaking prohibition, you see the error: "Cloaking is forbidden by destination URL with X-Frame-Options header."